boazbk/tcs/lec_A_NAND_prog_lang.md

 Semantics of NAND<< are obtained by generalizing to integer valued variables.
-Arithmetic operations are defined  as expected except that we maintain the invariant that all  variables  always take values between $0$ and the current value of the program counter (i.e., number of iterations of the program that have been  completed).
+Arithmetic operations are defined  as expected except that we maintain the invariant that all  variables  always take values between $0$ and the current value of the iteration counter (i.e., number of iterations of the program that have been  completed).
-If an operation would result in assigning to a variable `foo` a number that is smaller than $0$, then we assign $0$ to `foo`, and if it assigns to `foo` a number that is larger than the program counter, then we assign the value of the program counter to `foo`.
+If an operation would result in assigning to a variable `foo` a number that is smaller than $0$, then we assign $0$ to `foo`, and if it assigns to `foo` a number that is larger than the iteration counter, then we assign the value of the iteration counter to `foo`.
 Just like C, we interpret any nonzero value as "true"  or $1$, and hence `foo := bar NAND baz` will assign to `foo` the value $0$ if both `bar` and `baz` are not zero, and $1$ otherwise.
 More formally, to evaluate a NAND++ program on inputs $x_0,x_1,x_2,\ldots$ (which we will typically assume to be bits, but could be integers as well) we do the following:

-1. Set $pc=0$, $m=0$, $i=0$,  ($pc$ stands for "program counter" and $r$ is the current  "rounds" of the the index variable).
+1. Set $ic=0$, $m=0$, $i=0$,  ($ic$ stands for "iteration counter" and $r$ is the current  "rounds" of the the index variable).

 2. For every line in $P$, we do the following: